philipturner/swift-openmm/README.md

-# swift-openmm
-Swift bindings for OpenMM
+# Swift Bindings for OpenMM